ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/pos-vs-pow/index.md

 lang: en
 ---

-Ethereum is a proof-of-stake blockchain.
-This has not always been the case.
-When Ethereum launched, proof-of-stake still needed a lot of research and development before it could be trusted to secure the real public network.
-Proof-of-work, however, was a simpler mechanism that had already been proven by Bitcoin, meaning it could be implemented right away to get the network off the ground.
+When Ethereum launched, proof-of-stake still needed a lot of research and development before it could be trusted to secure Ethereum.
+Proof-of-work was a simpler mechanism that had already been proven by Bitcoin, meaning core developers could implement it right away to Ethereum launched.
 It took a further eight years to develop proof-of-stake to the point where it could be implemented.

-This page aims to explain the rationale behind Ethereum's switch to proof-of-stake from proof-of-work and explain the trade-offs.
+This page explains the rationale behind Ethereum's switch to proof-of-stake from proof-of-work and the trade-offs involved.

 ## Security {#security}

-Overall, proof-of-stake is thought to be more secure than proof-of-work.
-However, it has only recently been implemented for the real Ethereum Mainnet and is not as "[Lindy](https://en.wikipedia.org/wiki/Lindy_effect)" as proof-of-work, meaning it has not been as time-proven.
-The following sections discuss the pro's and cons of proof-of-stake's security model compared to proof-of-work.
+Ethereum researchers consider proof-of-stake more secure than proof-of-work.
+However, it has only recently been implemented for the real Ethereum Mainnet and is less time-proven than proof-of-work.
+The following sections discuss the pros and cons of proof-of-stake's security model compared to proof-of-work.

 ### Cost to attack {#cost-to-attack}